Iowa attorney general not finished with audit that's holding up contraception money for rape victims

-DES MOINES, Iowa (AP) — The Iowa attorney general's office said it is still working on an audit of its victim services that has held up emergency contraception funding for victims of sexual assault despite having a completed draft in hand.
+DES MOINES, Iowa (AP) — The Iowa attorney general's office said it is still working on an audit of its victim services that has held up emergency contraception funding for victims of sexual assault.

 The policy under her Democratic predecessor, Tom Miller, had been to partially cover the cost of contraception for sexual assault victims.
 In rare cases, the cost of abortion for sexual assault victims was also covered, Miller’s victim assistance division director, Sandi Tibbetts Murphy, told the Des Moines Register last year.

-Note: This story has been corrected to remove reference to a completed draft of the audit.
-The Iowa attorney general’s office says work on the audit is continuing.